Shawn-Morgan/Space-Enthusiast/README.md

-# TemporallyInsaneProject1
-COVID Tracking App
+# Project 1 - COVID19 Tracking App

 # Purpose is to develop an application that allows for users to look at covid cases by county, state and national along with positivity rates over time...